jharwell/sierra/docs/src/usage/pipeline.rst

 - ``--batch-criteria``

-SIERRA can run the experiment on any :ref:`HPC plugin <ln-hpc-plugins>`.
+SIERRA can run the experiment on any :ref:`HPC plugin <ln-exec-env-hpc>` or :ref:`Robot plugin <ln-exec-env-robots>`.
 Part of default pipeline.

 Stage 3: Experiment Post-Processing
 -----------------------------------